RoopeMaatta/Bikeapp2024/README.md

 docker compose up --build --renew-anon-volumes
 ```
 (This may take a few minutes)
-5. Check in your terminal that the compose has finished
+5. Check in your terminal that the compose has finished for each container:
+- bikeapp2024-backend-1   | Server is running on port 3000
+- bikeapp2024-db-1        | <timestamp> LOG: database system is ready to accept connections
+- bikeapp2024-frontend-1  | VITE v4.5.0  ready in <time>
 6. Open the application running on port 5173

 _______________________________________________________________________

 # Tests

-Backend tests are run when you run the project with docker.
-They can also be executed manually through a running docker with the command:
+Backend tests are run when the docker images are built.
+When building and running the project with docker compose any failing tests will halt the process and display the error.
+They can also be executed manually through a terminal with the command:
 ```
 docker exec -w /app/tests bikeapp2024-backend-1 npm test
 ```